-Trinity College Theological School offers courses at all levels of study, taught by an international faculty, both in class and online.
+Trinity College Theological School offers courses at all levels of study, taught by an international faculty.

 Who we are

 Established in 1877, Trinity College Theological School is committed to shaping men and women who wish to pursue ordination in the Anglican Church, develop skills for lay ministry, or simply explore Christian faith for personal or vocational enrichment and development.

 Through the University of Divinity, the School offers high-quality, accredited degrees and diplomas, and also serves the wider community by offering professional development workshops, seminars and lectures in our Continuing Education program.